andreasmhallberg/readingnotes/Uhlmann, 2012. Arabs and Arabic grammar instruction.md

 - Proponents of pedagogical reform of Arabic instruction are hampered by suspicion.
 109

+- Jews see a continuation of grammar between languages, Arabs don't.
+108

 - Incommnesurability of Western and Arabic systems of grammatical description:
   - Arab categorization of verbs as augmented by one, two or three letters; Western categorization in stemforms.
 111
   - Western method rely on systems of paradigms explaining isolated grammatical phenomena; Arabic method on principles explaining similar phenomenon over a range of categories.
 112-113
+  - Western syntax see a sentences as pre-given structures into which words are placed.
+Arabic syntax see it as individual words operating on one another.
+  - Western see grammar as rules that generate language.
+Arabic see grammar as rules derived to describe a corpus.
+112

 - Incommnesurability of hidden in misleading translations of terms.
 114